DevGrade-Dev/hacktitude.github.io/README.md

 ### Setting up the development database

-Following commands will create a SQlite database called `main.sqlite` in your root folder for development purposes.
-The `migrate` command will create the DB schema, and `seed` command populates the DB with some initial data.
-This is required for running the application.
+Following commands will create a SQLite database called `main.sqlite` in your root folder for development purposes.
+The `migrate` command deletes the existing database and creates a new one with the DB schema, whereas `seed` command populates the DB with some initial data.
+These steps are required for running the application.

-* to create the database and establish DB schema:
+* to recreate the database
   * `npm run migrate`
-* to populate some data to the tables:
+* to populate some data
   * `npm run seed`

 ### Building and running the application